beoran/governance/CONTRIBUTING.md

  - A MAINTAINER MUST accept or reject A CONTRIBUTOR's patch.
  - A MAINTAINER MAY offer direction for a patch to be accepted after rejection.
  - A CONTRIBUTOR MAY ask for direction to correct a rejected patch.
+ - MAINTAINERS that are not ADMINISTRATORS or CREATORS SHOULD allow another MAINTAINER to accept or reject their patch.
- - MAINTAINERS that are not ADMINISTRATORS or CREATORS MUST allow another MAINTAINER to accept or reject their patch.
+ - A MAINTAINER that are not ADMINISTRATORS or CREATORS on a PROBRATION period MUST allow another MAINTAINER to accept or reject their patch.
+ - A MAINTAINER can only be put on PROBATION by ADMINISTRATORS or CREATORS.
  - MAINTAINERS MUST focus on merging acceptable patches from the community.
- - The USER who created the ticket MUST close the ticket.
+ - The USER who created the ticket MUST close the ticket within 3 days of  aCLOSE REQUEST or the request will be forcefully closed.
- - If an Administrator closes an open ticket that is fulfilled, the USER MAY be suspended from making future issues.
+ - If an Administrator MUST close an open ticket that is FULFILLED, the USER MAY be suspended from making future issues for not respecting the community's time.

 ## Submissions

 ### Ticket Submissions
- - All ticket submissions are subject to the project [CODE OF CONDUCT](CODE-OF-CONDUCT.md)
+ - All ticket submissions are subject to the project's [CODE OF CONDUCT](CODE-OF-CONDUCT.md)
- - Any ticket that demands a particular outcome MAY be closed.
+ - Any ticket that demands rather than asks for particular outcome MAY be closed without warning.

 ### Submitting a bug ticket
  - A USER MUST clearly describe the expected behavior and the unexpected issue.